DNA Research

 The relationship chart below is a helpful way of depicting DNA relationships.

 There are two main types of commercial organisations that conduct and analyse these tests.
-These are:
+These are.
+Ancestry.com and FamilyTreeDNA.
+These are discussed below and the DNA matches from each organisation are outlined.

-1) Ancestry.com, 23 and Me and My Heritage.
-These organisations produce very similar reports.
-I have used ancestry.com.
+Ancestry.com, 23 and Me and My Heritage have similar offerings and they produce very similar reports.
+I have used www.ancestry.com.
+(Note that in March 2025, 23 and Me went into Administration).

 Ancestry.com results have shown a DNA connection between Tree # 1 and: